 Julia Jansch is a South African writer/director/producer based in New York.
 After a decade of experience in development (FremantleMedia & RadicalMedia) she ventured into wild indi waters and has been focused on her own voice as an independent filmmaker.

-Her short documentary, My Father The Mover (2020) has been selected to screen in four Oscar-qualifying festivals.
+Her short documentary, My Father The Mover (2020) won the Grand Jury Prize for Best Documentary Short at the 2020 Tribeca Film Festival.
 Her narrative short, Far From The Castle (2019) has seen recognition from festivals such as the ReelHeART International Film and Screenplay Festival; Oldenburg International Film Festival; Shnit Worldwide; Silwerskermfees; Video Art and Experimental Film Festival; International Short Film Festival in Drama and more.

 With a background in branded content, Julia is also commissioned by brands and platforms to create short form content.
 Her PSA, Open Your Eyes, commissioned by Convicts, featured on Boooooom TV and last summer she was commissioned to create five films featuring South African rapper, AKA.